-15. As at 31 December 2023 admitted and reserved Greek motor insurance claims gross of reinsurance amounted to €27.8m.
-Following my appointment, a claims management office was established in Athens with the co-operation of the Greek Auxiliary Fund and the Bank of Greece (as regulator) to administer and adjudicate on claims arising from motor insurance policies issued by the Company in Greece.
+15. As at 30 June 2024 admitted and reserved Greek motor insurance claims gross of reinsurance amounted to €26.8m.
+Following my appointment, a claims management office was established in Athens with the co-operation of the Greek Auxiliary Fund and the Bank of Greece (as regulator)

+to administer and adjudicate on claims arising from motor insurance policies issued by the Company in Greece.
 The office currently operates with two full time claims managers, and I anticipate that this team will be sufficient to see the account through to its conclusion.
-During the latter stages of 2022, a review was undertaken on the motor book to identify claims where dormancy protocols could be applied in line with the application of Greek limitation rules which produced a circa €1million reduction to the value of insurance claims.
-This was followed by a review of open claims and further application of dormancy protocols during 2023 which has produced the latest reduction (circa €1.5million) in the value of insurance claims.
+During the latter stages of 2022, a review was undertaken on the motor book to identify claims where dormancy protocols could be applied in line with the application of Greek limitation rules followed by a review of open claims and further application of dormancy protocols during 2023-2024 which produced the latest reductions in the value of insurance claims.